GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 Here's the [prototype](https://www.figma.com/file/qAa7DvyAHcFIZXxjQvdMpx/Spotify-(Copy)?type=design&node-id=615%3A141&mode=design&t=deZIyV7Zcdr3WKVv-1).

 ## Regina's Feedback
-"I appreciate that this new version of Spotify can search for everything in my Library.
-And I'm glad that there's now an option to add music from Online directly to My Library.
-I prefer the more visible options and more flexible searching, since there's often too many steps to do anything in apps."
+"I'm glad that there's now an option to add music from Online directly to My Library!
+I also appreciate that the searchbars have been labeled.But I still think there are too many things on screen!"